• Skip to primary navigation

 • Handful Dagar na Phool

-• 2 tbsp Dry Fenugreek leaves
+• 2 tablespoon Dry Fenugreek leaves

 • 2 inch Ginger crushed